livechat/chat.io-API-docs/getting-started/chat-thread.md

 In our system each chat is divided into threads.
 Threads are standalone parts of a chat and can contain events.
 Multiple users (customers or agents) can participate in a chat and every user can have multiple chats at the same time.

-New threads within a chat are created on the server side, algorithm of this is discussed below in [Advanced](#advanced) section.
+New threads within a chat are created on the server side, the algorithm of this is discussed below in the [Advanced](#advanced) section.

 ![Chats and Threads](../images/chats.png "chats and threads")